fabiocarlos97/cargo-unmaintained/README.md

-      --max-age <DAYS>  Age in days that a repository's last commit must not exceed for the repository to be considered current; 0 effectively disables this check, though ages are still reported [default: 365] --no-cache        Do not use persistent cache
-      --no-exit-code    Do not set exit status when unmaintained packages are found --no-warnings     Do not show warnings
+      --max-age <DAYS>  Age in days that a repository's last commit must not exceed for the repository to be considered current; 0 effectively disables this check, though ages are still reported [default: 365] --no-cache        Do not cache data on disk for future runs --purge           Remove all cached data from disk and exit --no-exit-code    Do not set exit status when unmaintained packages are found --no-warnings     Do not show warnings
   -p, --package <NAME>  Check only whether package NAME is unmaintained
-      --purge           Remove the cache directory at $HOME/.cache/cargo-unmaintained --save-token      Read a personal access token from standard input and save it to
+      --save-token      Read a personal access token from standard input and save it to
                         $HOME/.config/cargo-unmaintained/token.txt
       --tree            Show paths to unmaintained packages